-The articles of incorporation, as amended, of the Company currently provide that the number of directors of the Company will be a minimum of three and a maximum of ten.
-The term of office of the current three directors expires at the Meeting.
-All of the current directors (namely, George E. Glasier, Bryan Murphy and Andrew Wilder) are nominated for re-election at the Meeting as Management's nominees.
+The Articles of the Company currently provide that the number of directors of the Company will be a minimum of three and a maximum of ten.
+The term of office of the current four directors expires at the Meeting.
+All of the current directors (namely, George E. Glasier, Bryan Murphy, Andrew Wilder and Michael Skutezky) are nominated for re-election at the Meeting as Management's nominees.

 The persons named in the proxy for the Meeting, if not expressly directed otherwise in such proxy, intend to vote the Shares in respect of which they have been appointed proxyholder in favour of the election as directors of those persons listed below as nominees.
-Each director elected will hold office until the close of the next annual meeting of shareholders of the Company following his election unless his office is earlier vacated in accordance with the bylaws of the Company.
+Each director elected will hold office until the close of the next annual meeting of shareholders of the Company following his election unless his office is earlier vacated in accordance with the applicable rules.
 Management recommends that Shareholders vote in favour of these nominees.